locuslab/pytorch_fft/README.md

 + From the `pytorch_fft.fft` module, you can use `fft2` and `ifft2` to do the forward and backward FFT transformations.
-+ The input tensors are required to be 3D tensors of dimension `batch x row x col` where `batch` is the number of FFT transformations, and `row x col` are the dimensions of the input to each transformation.
++ The input tensors are required to have >= 3 dimensions (n1 x ... x nk x row x col) where `n1 x ... x nk` is the batch of FFT transformations, and `row x col` are the dimension of each transformation.

 ```Python
 import torch